Peanut butter tastes good with anything. #Truth

 These oat bars boast the classic flavors of a chocolate brownie with one highly nutritious twist.

-Creamy Chocolate Shakeology gives these healthy bars a boost of dense superfood nutrition, while old-fashioned rolled oats and all-natural peanut butter add protein.
+Creamy Chocolate Whey Shakeology gives these healthy bars a boost of dense superfood nutrition, while all-natural peanut butter adds protein.

 With the help of one ripe banana, these moist and delicious treats make an ideal snack to tide you over until your next meal.